 Use this new hire checklist from the experts at Freshbooks

 Next you will need to source materials and inventory to sell in your company.
-Here are my best tips on how to find affordable wholesale sources
+Here are our best tips on how to find affordable wholesale sources

 Branding your business involves more than just naming the company.
 It also involves having a logo, often a particular font, and even a slogan for your business.
 Also, company colors should be chosen.
 This package is called your branding package, and it’s essential.